pramttl/pdir/README.rst

-pdir: Pretty, Selective dir listing utlity for Python
+pdir: Selective, Pretty dir printing utlity for Python
 ======================================================

 dir() is a very useful utility function in python for developers & debuggers,